 ONBOARDING

 Onboarding information will be provided once you complete the registration form.
-Getting to MGH
+Please review the onboarding resources and emails for information about:

-- MGH Photo ID Badge
+• MGH Photo ID Badge

-- Computer and WiFi Access Code
+• Computer and WiFi Login Information

-- VPN Access Form
+• VPN Remote Access Form

-- Dictation Number
+• Dictation Number

 COMPUTER TRAINING

-All learners must complete in-person computer training on the first day of their rotation.
+All learners must complete computer training on the first day of their rotation.
 You will receive your computer training date and time from the Medical Education Office.

 Additional Information + Resources